 As a Software Development Engineer in Test, you will have to write software that determines how good a software system is.
 Creating tools, tests, and systems to ensure that processes and products run optimally will be your goal.

-Some of the languages that are good to know for these type of developers include Selenium, Python, and Ruby.
+Some of the languages that are good to know for these types of developers include Selenium, Python, and Ruby.

 As mentioned earlier, embedded developers are highly sought after by many companies across the world.
 As an embedded developer you will work on real-time systems, iOT devices, microcontrollers, electronic interfaces, hardware drivers, serial data transmission, set-top boxes, and other consumer devices, among others.